Cycle amidst the majestic Southern Alps, past blue glacial-fed lakes, and towards the sparkling Pacific coast on this 8-day Alps 2 Ocean itinerary.

-Accommodation: Braemar Station or Guide Hill Station.
+Accommodation: Braemar Station

 A quiet and stunning country road following the eastern shores of Lake Pukaki takes you to Twizel.
 The town was built in 1968 as a base for workers constructing a major hydroelectric power plant.
 Nowadays it is popular for its mountains and lakes.
 Take a break on your ride and savour the fresh flavours of the award-winning Mt Cook Alpine Salmon.

 You’ll follow scenic roads and ride across a canal bridge before descending towards the lake foreshore, which takes you to Ohau Weir (note, see alps2ocean.com(opens in new window) for alternate route when Ohau Weir is in flood).
 Lake Ohau is one of the region’s best kept secrets – it is simply stunning!